r-lib/actions/examples/README.md

 ## Build bookdown site

-This example builds a [bookdown](https://bookdown.org) site for a repository and then deploys the book via [netlify](https://www.netlify.com/).
+This example builds a [bookdown](https://bookdown.org) site for a repository and then deploys the site via [netlify](https://www.netlify.com/).
 It uses [renv](https://rstudio.github.io/renv/) to ensure the package versions remain consistent across builds.
 You will need to run `renv::snapshot()`